Stories

 Miki Lee reflects on growing up with a feeling that she was “not really Japanese” and different from the rest of her family for being “so Canadian.”
 She felt guilty until she realized that Dr. David Suzuki (the famous Canadian scientist of Japanese heritage) never learned to speak Japanese either.

-Miki Lee was born and raised in Nova Scotia and now – after 23 years – calls Newfoundland home.
-She used to identify as a first generation Asian-Canadian but now simply identifies as a an east coast mum to two Newfoundland-born boys.
-Miki works as a conservator in the archaeological and heritage sectors.
-She enjoys maintaining Japanese culture through food and craft, while integrating it with what is readily available and unique to Newfoundland.
+Miki Lee was born and raised in Nova Scotia and now calls Newfoundland home.
+She used to identify as a first-generation Asian Canadian but now simply identifies as an East Coast mum to two Newfoundland-born boys.
+She works as a conservator in the archaeological and heritage sectors.
+She enjoys integrating Japanese and Newfoundland culture through food and craft.

 Identity English Language Challenges Education Japanese Language Mentality Canadian Culture Japanese Culture Literature